-Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: You can have the plan premium taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the last page of this document.)
+(Phone numbers for Member Services are printed on the back cover of this booklet.)

-Option 4: You can have your monthly Part D late enrollment penalty automatically withdrawn from your bank account.
+Option 4: You can have your monthly plan premium automatically withdrawn from your bank account.

-You can have the monthly Part D late enrollment penalty automatically withdrawn from your bank account by electronic funds transfer.
-If you choose to pay your monthly Part D late enrollment penalty by automatic withdrawal from your bank account, your payment will be deducted from your bank account the first calendar day of each month.
+You can have the monthly plan premium automatically withdrawn from your bank account by electronic funds transfer.
+If you choose to pay your monthly plan premium by automatic withdrawal from your bank account, your payment will be deducted from your bank account the first calendar day of each month.
 If this date falls on a weekend or holiday, your automatic payment will be withdrawn on the next business day.
 To set up monthly payments by automatic withdrawal, please call Member Services (phone numbers are printed on the back cover of this booklet) or register at www.GeisingerGold.com to use our online bill payment service.

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your Part D late enrollment penalty is due in our office by the 1st day of the month.
-If we have not received your penalty payment by the 1st day of the month, we will send you a monthly invoice of the penalty amounts that are due to help you keep your account up-to-date.
+Your plan premium is due in our office by the 1st day of the month.
+If we have not received your premium penalty payment by the 1st day of the month, we will send you a monthly invoice of the premium amounts that are due to help you keep your account up to date.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)